Free Tools

 Extract clean audio from any video, free

 Drag in a video and download the MP3 in seconds.
-No install, no signup, no watermark on the audio.
+No install, no watermark on the audio, first run free.

 Try the audio extractor